ansballard/gubbins/README.md

 ## Development

-All development can be handled via npm and gulp. `npm run build` will build all server files to `dist/`. `gulp watch` will build files as they change. `npm run dev` will deploy a dev server that restarts on file changes.
-Running `npm run dev` and `gulp watch` in separate terminals will allow for rapid dev.
+All development can be handled via npm and gulp.
+Gulp handles building Node (through an npm script) and the frontend code (gulp directly), while npm handles running the server with nodemon.
+To build all relevant files and rebuild on changes, 3 terminals are required.
+1. `npm run watch`
+2. `npm run dev`
+3. `gulp watchify`

+These scripts will build all relevant files initially, start the server, and rebuild changed files while developing.
+This will not set server variables for connecting to your DB.
+See the npm script `localdev` for an example to pull in variables from a remote environment/service.